muuratjann/newstuff/README.md

 # newstuff
-This repository is purely for the the learning purpose
+This repository is purely for the the learning purposes This has changed a bit